Forget your past decisions and focus on today

-We have all heard the saying that we should not think too much about the “what ifs” and “what could have been.”
-I am here today to write in further support of this idea and to convince you that the “what could have been” and the “what ifs” in our minds do not matter.
+We have all heard the saying that we should not overthink the “what ifs” and “what could have been.”
+I am here today to further support this idea and convince you that the “what could have been” and the “what ifs” in our minds do not matter.
 You need to forget about them—you need to let them go.

 For years after moving to the United States, I played with the idea of what could have been if we hadn’t stayed in this country.
 What if my wife and I had taken our kids and left for Mexico to live there?
 Or what if I had gone to San Francisco, California, in the late 1990s and gotten a programming job at one of the many .com startups?
 What if I had continued my entrepreneurial path in Austin, TX, and instead of leaving for Seattle, focused more on my own business and ideas and fought harder to make it happen?
 Well, these and many more choices I didn’t make occupied my mind for years.
 But no more, and I feel lighter and happier because of it.